The Dietitian Collective UK

 ★★★★★

 Client EW had bloating after every meal and tiredness.
+Completed the Anchor IBS programme and identified her food intolerances.

-Microbiome Testing at Home
+Microbiome Testing at Home interpreted by a Dietitian

 Understanding your gut health can be a game-changer for your overall well-being.
 Your gut microbiome plays a huge role in digestion, immune health, and how you feel day-to-day.
 As a recognised healthcare provider for leading microbiome stool testing companies, you can take a deeper look at the balance of bacteria in your gut, which could offer important clues about any digestive challenges you’re experiencing, like bloating, IBS, or food sensitivities.